roryprimrose/roryprimrose.github.io/_posts/2008-07-06-neovolve-resharper-plugins-1-0-released.md

 **> Configuration**

 > The following displays the normal code format profile dialog.
 ![ProfileSettings.jpg][3]

-> When the plugin is installed, the code format profile dialog will include an additional format option called _> Type alias conversion_> .
+> When the plugin is installed, the code format profile dialog will include an additional format option called _Type alias conversion_.
 ![CustomFormatProfile.jpg][4]

 > The type conversion options are:
-* _> Do not change_>  - No change is made to the code
+* _Do not change_ - No change is made to the code
-* _> Convert to alias type_>  - References of CLR types are converted to their alias types (Boolean to bool for example)
+* _Convert to alias type_ - References of CLR types are converted to their alias types (Boolean to bool for example)
-* _> Convert from alias type_>  - References of alias types are converted to their CLR types (bool to Boolean for example)
+* _Convert from alias type_ - References of alias types are converted to their CLR types (bool to Boolean for example)

->  The _> Do not change_>  setting is the default value.
+>  The _Do not change_ setting is the default value.

 **> Type mappings**

 > The following are the type mappings that are supported for converting types between alias types and their CLR types.

-> Alias type > CLR type
+> Alias type &gt; CLR type

 > object